LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 One more filtering step that may be relevant when working on your own data, is that you may want to remove sex chromosomes.
 They behave differently from autosomes, and can therefore create some noise in downstream analyses.
 Whether you have sex chromosomes in your data depends on the reference you have used, and if they are properly assigned in the reference.
 We won't go into detail about this now, but you can remove specific chromosomes by using the `--not-chr` flag in `vcftools`.

+Other filters which you'll encounter often are filters for including only SNPs which were successfully called in a specific % of the samples, e.g. --max-missing 0.5, and SNPs which follow expectations under the Hardy-Weinberg equilibrium (HWE), e.g. --hwe 0.001.
+The latter is a bit tricky;  often you'd like to remove sites with excess heterozygosity or homozygosity that suggests something weird (like mapping to repetitive regions, paralogs, or misalignments).
+However, in some cases, for example when you look for SNPs under selection, you'd expect them to deviate from Hardy-Weinberg and filtering those SNPs out may not be a good idea.

 ## Data exploration

 Now, we have our final dataset, and we can look at a few more things in detail.
 Some command expect the file to be indexed (again), so we'll do that first: